Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning

 Downlink \gls{bf} serves as a fundamental technology in modern wireless networks, including 3GPP 5G \cite{heathjrFoundationsMIMOCommunication2018} and the upcoming 6G standard \cite{you6GWirelessCommunication2021}.
 Nonetheless, large-scale multi-antenna systems, network densification and surging traffic demands led to an increased energy usage and cost \cite{iEnergyefficient5GGreener2020, cheng5GNetworkDeployment2022}.
 As such, energy efficiency is of marked interest in future wireless systems \cite{jiangRoad6GComprehensive2021}.

-Given these challenges, hybrid \gls{rf} front-ends that integrate low-dimensional digital processing with high-dimensional analog processing offer a compelling advantage.
+Considering these challenges, hybrid \gls{rf} front-ends that integrate low-dimensional digital processing with high-dimensional analog processing offer a compelling advantage.
 Hybrid \gls{bf} architectures improve energy consumption and cost while achieving a spatial separation and throughput comparable to fully digital architectures \cite{molischHybridBeamformingMassive2017, sohrabiHybridDigitalAnalog2016}.
 However, restrictions on the configuration of analog components make it challenging to optimize beam patterns \wrt network utilities such as sum-rate or allocated power under \gls{qos} requirements in \gls{mu} systems \cite{shlezingerArtificialIntelligenceEmpoweredHybrid2024}.
-The problem is further intensified in practical systems, where \gls{csi} degradation arises from factors such as estimation errors, quantization of feedback, time-varying fading or space and frequency subsampling of the channel \cite{ shlezingerArtificialIntelligenceEmpoweredHybrid2024, joudehRobustTransmissionDownlink2016}.
+The problem is intensified in practical systems with a large number of antennas, \eg, systems operating millimeter wave or the upcoming 6G FR3 bands, where \gls{csi} degradation arises from factors such as estimation errors, quantization of feedback, time-varying fading or space and frequency subsampling of the channel \cite{shlezingerArtificialIntelligenceEmpoweredHybrid2024, joudehRobustTransmissionDownlink2016}.
 Classical approaches commonly tackle the resulting robust downlink \gls{bf} problem by regularization and diagonal loading \cite{bjornsonOptimalMultiuserTransmit2014, nguyenMMSEPrecodingMultiuser2014, bjornsonMassiveMIMOImperfect2016}.
 However, these approaches are not easily applicable in multi-user downlink scenarios with \gls{qos} constraints.
-Alternatively, robust optimization techniques based on cone programming, which are often computationally costly, have been explored, \eg, \cite{joudehRobustTransmissionDownlink2016, wangOutageConstrainedRobust2014, botrosshenoudaProbabilisticallyConstrainedApproachesDesign2008, wajidRobustDownlinkBeamforming2013, xuRobustPowerControl2015, vucicRobustQoSConstrainedOptimization2009}.
+Alternatively, robust methods based on conic optimization, which require knowledge of the error distribution and are often computationally costly, have been explored, \eg, \cite{joudehRobustTransmissionDownlink2016, wangOutageConstrainedRobust2014, botrosshenoudaProbabilisticallyConstrainedApproachesDesign2008, wajidRobustDownlinkBeamforming2013, xuRobustPowerControl2015, vucicRobustQoSConstrainedOptimization2009}.

 In recent years, \gls{dl} has thus been considered to address \gls{bf} and power allocation in a computationally efficient manner \cite{zhangDeepLearningMobile2019}.
 To mitigate concerns regarding the black-box nature of generic \gls{dn} architectures and their generalization capability \cite{shafinArtificialIntelligenceEnabledCellular2020}, recent work turns to the concept of model-aided \gls{dl} and deep unrolling \cite{gregorLearningFastApproximations2010, shlezingerModelBasedDeepLearning2022a}.
 By integrating existing domain knowledge and modifying classical algorithms with learnable components, model-aided \gls{dn} architectures offer advantages in training data efficiency, generalization capability and explainability \cite{schynolCoordinatedSumRateMaximization2023}.
 This motivates us to tackle energy-efficient and robust hybrid \gls{bf} from the perspective of model-aided \gls{dl}.